jefsmo/test-automation-selenium/Test.Automation.Selenium/README.Selenium.md

 WebDriver driver packages and Selenium are updated frequently.
 Check for updates using the NuGet package manager in Visual Studio.

 You may want to add other NuGet packages useful for WebDriver tests:
+- At least one WebDriver package **must be installed** in your test project.
   - **ChromeDriver** is installed with the package.
-   - At least one WebDriver package **must be installed** in your test project.
-- You may want to install other WebDrivers:
   - **IEDriverServer** is used for Internet Explorer
+  - **MicrosoftWebDriver** is for Edge browser on Windows 10
 - Ensure that the browser for your WebDriver is already installed on the machine used for testing.
-- **Selenium.Support** is installed with the package.
-   - For creating Page Objects, Page Factory objects and WebDriverWait expected conditions.
-- **Shouldly**  is installed with the package.
-   - For fluent test assertions.
+  - Chrome must be installed to use chromedriver etc.

 ## NUnit Test Framework Workflow
 - Create a Visual Studio Test Project using the VS test project template.